Skip to main content Link Menu Expand (external link) Left Arrow Right Arrow Document Search Copy Copied

 Critical Discourse Analysis

-We employed critical discourse analysis to examine the primary sources, focusing on words and phrases with ideological associations and metaphorical content in framing security crises (Gill 2000).
-This method allowed us to identify the values, beliefs, and assumptions communicated within and across the cases.
-Our aim with discourse analysis was to understand the “creation and composition” of data breaches as security crises (Liebetrau & Christensen 2021) and how the framing of data breaches in this way connects to the social, political and historical contexts in which these events circulate.1
+We used critical discourse analysis to examine the primary sources, focusing on words and phrases with ideological associations and metaphorical content in framing security crises.
+This method helped us identify the values, beliefs, and assumptions conveyed within and across the cases.
+Our goal was to understand the “creation and composition” of data breaches as security crises1 and how this framing is connected to the social, political, and historical contexts in which these events occur.2